 - Bishop Kelvin Wright’s Available Light Blog for regular inspiration.

-- Diocesan Educator Michael Godfrey’s Sermon blog for further inspiration.
+- Diocesan Educator Michael Godfrey’s Sermon blog and broken moments blog for further inspiration.

 - Prayer and Worship Resources from the Cathedral Church of St Paul the Apostle, Dunedin